uoe-rss/uoe-rss.github.io/organization.md

     - Use localisation output for alignment of the antenna as the robot finds distinct POIs.
 - Week 9 - **MAJOR MILESTONE 2**
     - POI inspection.
-    - Navigate the arena with the robot starting from the deployment base.
+    - Navigate the arena with the robot starting from the deployment base (known position and orientation).
     - Data transfer (localisation).
     - Robot location is not given.
 You have to use localisation to complete this task.
     - Transfer data by aligning the antenna towards the satellite.